 You've finally made the brave move to end your relationship, but you didn't realize how bloody hard this would be.
 You don't even feel like yourself, and you're actually quite shocked that you thought you were stronger than this.

-You're a badass woman who is excelling in her career, has awesome friends, and has worked really hard in life; but breaking up with your ex is the hardest thing you've had to do in a very long time.
+You're a badass man or woman who is excelling in their career, has awesome friends, and has worked really hard in life; but breaking up with your ex is the hardest thing you've had to do in a very long time.

 You've gone through breakups before, but this one is different.
 This one feels really real.